 The funny thing is, compared to how much Nevada is “hyped up”, there really aren’t that many LLCs formed there each year.

-There are far more LLCs formed states that aren’t “hyped-up”.
+There are far more LLCs formed in states that aren’t “hyped-up”.

 Furthermore, Nevada companies rank the highest in fraudulent activity.

-Look – don’t get us wrong, if you live in Nevada and you’re forming your LLC in Nevada, there is nothing wrong with that.
+Look – don’t get us wrong, if you live in Nevada and you form an LLC in Nevada, there is nothing wrong with that.

 But if you don’t live in Nevada, again, it is much better to form your LLC in your home state.

 Although there is far less fraudulent activity in Wyoming compared to Nevada, this state is also hyped up.